 - IP address

 For more information on how Jumio Corporation processes your data, please visit: https://www.jumio.com/legal-information/privacy-policy/jumio-corp-privacy-policy-for-online-services/

 Please also see the section below on Automated Decision Making and Profiling.

 We may share your personal data with Credit Reference Agencies and this may be carried out on a different basis depending on the type of product.
 We will inform you when a search will result in an entry on your credit file.

 - Financial situation and history

 - Public information, from sources such as the electoral register and Companies House.

 We'll use this data to:

-- Assess whether you or your business is able to afford to make repayments
+- Carry out credit checks and assess whether you or your business is able to afford to make repayments

 - Make sure what you've told us is true and correct